The Difference Between Business Brokers and M&A Advisors

 Truly large businesses are often similar to middle-market businesses, but generate many times the amount of revenue and profit, and are usually full of complexities far outside the scope of even middle-market businesses.
-The value of these very large companies supports investment in even larger groups such as Investment Bankers who provide deeper and more far-reaching examinations and preparations for the business’s strategic sale, acquisition, or merger, than would be required for medium or small businesses.
+The value of these very large companies supports investment in even larger groups such as Investment Bankers who provide deeper and more far-reaching examinations and preparations for the business’s strategic sale, acquisition, or merger, that would be required for medium or small businesses.

 Professionals to Fit the Size and Complexity of the Business Sale, Acquisition or Merger Transaction.

 Business Brokers are the individuals or small firms who handle the sale or purchase of small businesses.
 They don’t need a large and expensive staff because the services performed by Business Brokers are relatively simple and standardized, and can generally be performed by a single professional without support staff such as analysts.
 Many Business Brokers in fact, will handle both sides of the transaction, truly being a middleman (or double-agent) facilitating a deal between buyer and seller.
 While small-business owners and buyers should beware of any potential conflict of interest or biased representation when both buyers and sellers are “represented” by the same Business Broker, a fair transaction can often be achieved with a double-agent because the services offered by a Business Broker and the transactions they handle are not very complex.
 Their fees are also usually simple and often contingent upon completing the sale of a business.